JTWWilson/PDF-Manipulation/README.md

 # PDF-Manipulation
-Using Python to manipulated .pdf files
+Using Python to manipulate .pdf files